The Guide To Manuel Antonio National Park

 • Pinterest

-Manuel Antonio National Park is open year-round, except on Tuesdays (as of May 2023).
-The high season, from December to April, offers sunny skies and dry weather, making it an excellent time to visit.
+Manuel Antonio National Park is open year-round, except on Tuesdays (as of May 2025).
+The high season, from December to April, offers sunny skies and drier weather, making it an excellent time to visit.
 The green season, from May to November, is characterized by afternoon rain showers.
 The crowds are less and we love the evening thunderstorms after a long day at the beach.
-The Green Season is actually our favorite time to visit Manuel Antonio.
+It’s actually our favorite time to visit Costa Rica and we’ve been nearly every May and September for the last few years.

 The main park beaches